owlistic-notes/owlistic/docs/website/docs/getting-started/quick-start.md

 ## Step 1: Installation

-Before you begin, ensure that you have completed the installation process.
-Refer to the [Installation Guide](installation.md) for detailed instructions.
+Before you begin, ensure that you have completed the installation process using your preferred [install option](../installation/).

 ## Step 2: Launch the Application